MelodiousMeadow/TechTrove_eCommerce_Analysis/README.md

   <img src="images/Yearly_Growth_Trends.png" width="400" alt="yearly synopsis">
 </p>

-Certainly!
-Here’s a revised version that incorporates bullet points within the narrative framework:

 TechTrove's ecommerce journey from 2019 to 2022 reveals a dynamic landscape shaped by evolving consumer behaviors and market fluctuations.
 During this period, the company experienced peaks and valleys:

 **Sales Trends:**